 It happens everyday.

-Mahany & Ertl is a boutique law firm located in Milwaukee, Wisconsin.
+Mahany Law is a national boutique law firm headquartered in Milwaukee, Wisconsin.
 If you or someone you know is the victim of elder abuse, call us.
 We take crimes against the elderly very seriously – Attorney Brian Mahany is a former prosecutor, police officer and a board member of the Kennebec County Senior Triad in Augusta, Maine.

 We know that you have many choices when selecting a law firm.
 Our lawyers are not afraid of nursing homes or big insurance companies.
 We also know how to firmly but delicately respond to abusive family members.
 There are many lawyers out there that advertise for clients – many of these lawyers rely on quick settlements to keep their overhead low.
 We are different; ours is not a volume practice and every client is treated like a friend.
 We rely on referrals and that means keeping all of our clients informed, satisfied and achieving excellent results.

-(C) MahanLaw Milwaukee Waukesha West Bend Eau Claire, Platteville Racine Kenosha Green Bay & Madison.
+© MahanyLaw Milwaukee Waukesha West Bend Eau Claire, Platteville Racine Kenosha Green Bay & Madison.
+Also New York, Washington DC, Tampa and San Antonio.